What does “sanpo” mean in Japanese?

 - sanpo – 散歩 (さんぽ) : a noun meaning ‘walk’ or ‘stroll’ in Japanese.

-The kanji expression of “sanpo” consists of the following two characters:
+The kanji expression of “sanpo” consists of the following two kanji characters:

 - 散 : a kanji character sometimes used as a prefix to add the meaning of ‘scattered’, ‘diffused’, or such.

 - 歩 : a kanji character often used to mean ‘step’.
-This can also be used to express the act of walking.
+This can also be used to refer to the act of walking.

-From these two kanji characters, we can understand that “sanpo” literally means ‘scattered steps’.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
-Walks and strolls consist of scattered steps.
+From these two kanji characters, we can understand that “sanpo” literally means ‘scattered steps’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Walks can consist of scattered steps.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “sanpo” through the detailed kanji check above.

-Then, let me explain how to use “sanpo” through the example sentences below.
+So far, I’ve explained the definition and meanings of “sanpo” together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “a walk” in Japanese